patrickarlt/acetate-site/src/documentation/custom-helpers.md

 ## Helper Functions

-You can use the `helper` function in your config file to define custom helpers you can use in your templates. `helper` takes 3 parameters, a tag name which you will use in your templates, a handler function and a default set of options.
+You can use the `helper` function in your configuration file to define custom helpers you can use in your templates. `helper` takes 3 parameters, a tag name which you will use in your templates, a handler function and a default set of options.
 The handler function will be passed the page context (all the variables on the page) and then any arguments you pass from the template.

 <code class="filename">acetate.conf.js</code>